Ténéré: History

 During the Carboniferous period, the region was beneath the sea; later it was a tropical forest.
 A major dinosaur cemetery lies southeast of Agadez at Gadoufaoua; many fossils have been found there, having eroded out from the ground.
 An almost complete specimen of the crocodile-like reptile Sarcosuchus imperator, nicknamed the SuperCroc, was discovered there by paleontologists.

 During early human history, this was a fertile land much more congenial to human life than it is now.
 The region was inhabited by modern humans as long ago as the Paleolithic period some 60,000 years ago.
 They hunted wild animals and left evidence of their presence in the form of stone tools including tiny, finely carved arrow heads.
 During the Neolithic period about 10,000 years ago, ancient hunters, the early Holocene Kiffian people, created rock engravings and cave paintings that can still be found across the region.

 The Neolithic Subpluvial was an extended meteorological period, from about 7,500-7,000 BC to about 3,500-3,000 BC, of relatively wet and rainy conditions in the climate history of northern Africa.
 It was both preceded and followed by much drier periods.
 Several archaeological sites that date from this time, often identified as part of the Tenerian culture, are dotted across the deserts along the borders of Niger, Algeria and Libya.
 The human population dwindled as the Sahara dried out, and by 2500 BC, it had largely become as dry as it is today.

 In recent times, Ténéré has been a crossing route for African migrants looking to immigrate to Europe.

+UTA Flight 772

+On September 19, 1989, a McDonnell Douglas DC-10 took off from N'Djamena International Airport and forty-six minutes later a suitcase bomb exploded in the hold.
+The jet crashed into the desert near Bilma, Niger, killing all 156 passengers and 14 crew members on board, making it the deadliest aviation disaster in Niger.

 Population

 The Ténéré is very sparsely populated.
 Fachi and Bilma are the only settlements that are not on the edge of the Tenéré.

-While the well-known Tuareg occupy the Aïr Mountains and Agadez to the west, and still operate the salt caravans for Hausa merchants, other inhabitants of the Ténéré, found from oases like Fachi eastwards, are the non-Berber Kanuri and Toubou, the latter thought to be descended from among the original inhabitants of the Sahara.
+While the well-known Tuareg occupy the Aïr Mountains and Agadez to the west, and still operate the salt caravans for Hausa merchants, other inhabitants of the Ténéré, found from oases like Fachi eastwards, are the non-Berber Kanuri and Toubou.